rmezameza/android-kotlin-google-units/README.md

 ## >> Android Basics in Kotlin <<
-Units that I already finished:
+Units that I have finished:
 - Unit 1
 - Unit 2